tombenke/giri-fu/README.md

-# giri-fu
+# giri-fu v1.0

-`giri-fu` is a simple garden irrigator functional unit, running on a single chip, micro controller unit.
+The `giri-fu` is a simple garden irrigator functional unit, running on a single chip, micro controller unit.

-This repository holds the firmware of this unit, and it is written for the [giri-fu-hw](https://github.com/tombenke/giri-fu-hw/tree/v1.0.0) hardware unit.
+This repository holds the firmware of this unit, and it is written for the [giri-fu-hw v1.0](https://github.com/tombenke/giri-fu-hw/tree/v1.0.0) hardware unit.

 The picture below shows [the logical functional block diagram of the v1.0 unit](docs/giri_fu_v1.0_FBD.png?raw=true):